Midtrans/advanced-faq-site/faq-general.md

 - Older SDK require config of `CC_CONFIG.secure3DEnabled = ...`, newer SDK no longer requires it, please remove that config.
 Then add this config `CC_CONFIG.authenticationType = MTAuthenticationType3DS`
 - Please make sure that your backend/merchant-server will also accept that changes.
 Older SDK will generate request that have JSON keys `"secure" : true`, newer SDK will have `"authentication" : "3ds"`.
 Make sure there are no type checking or similar that are rejecting the JSON.

-### There are some missing field/attributes on the JSON response/notification, it seems the JSON is not consistent, is this expected?
+### There are some missing field/property on the JSON response/notification, it seems the JSON is not consistent, is this expected?
 In Midtrans, we are following [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml).
 According to the style guide it is recommended if a property doesn't have any value (`null`) then it should be removed.
 Reference: https://google.github.io/styleguide/jsoncstyleguide.xml#Empty/Null_Property_Values

-So yes it is expected to have few missing JSON field/attribute, it means the value is `null` for that field/attribute.
+So yes it is expected to have few missing JSON field/property, it means the value is `null` for that field/property.
+Please adjust your implementation accordingly to accomodate this behaviour.

+### There are new field/property added on the JSON response/notification, it break merchant implementation, is this expected?
+Yes it is expected.

+To ensure "forward compatibility", as JSON based API common practice, please allow new fields/properties to be added on JSON based API communication, thus including API response and HTTP notification.
+Ensure your backend are able to ignore and does not break when encountering new fields/properties.
+Depends on JSON parser library you are using, those parser usually have `JsonIgnoreProperties` flag or similar that can be utilized.

 Please adjust your implementation accordingly to accomodate this behaviour.

 ### How to make sure card transaction is 3DS on iOS
 Make sure to use these config on the client code: